“When you kill time, remember that it has no resurrection.”

 3. The more we obey in simple things, the easier it is to obey in more complicated matters.
 (Luke 16:10)

 4. Our obedience to God determines how much pressure we’ll be able to bear up and this in turn, determines how far in life we’ll able to go.

-5. The strength to change our apathetic ways grow as we study, meditate and pray in the area of challenge.
+5. The strength to change our apathetic ways grows as we study, meditate and pray in the area of challenge.

-Share with us what things you’ve had to change in the past.
-How was it and what impact did it make in your life?
+What things have you changed in the past?
+What impact did it make in your life?